Need help?

 23. What is the shooting head?

-It is the system responsible for triggering the inflation of the raft.
-The adjustment and condition of the trigger must be optimal, so that when the trigger nozzle (connected to the cable and trigger pin) is pulled, it strikes the shutter diaphragm, thus releasing the inflation gas that will shape our life raft.
+This system is responsible for activating the inflation of the life raft.
+It is essential that the adjustment and condition of the trigger are optimal, to ensure that, when pulling the trigger line (connected to the cable and the activation pin), the shutter diaphragm is correctly pierced, thus allowing the release of the gas that will shape the life raft.

 24. What is the correct use of the different types of fireworks?